 Will this affect your credit utilization ratio?
-Closing a credit card can affect your credit utilization ratio, which measures the amount of revolving credit being used by the amount of credit available.
-Canceling a card will mean less credit available and may show that you're utilizing more of your credit ratio, which can negatively affect your credit score.
+Closing a credit card can affect your credit utilization ratio, which is the money you owe on your credit cards, divided by your total credit card limit.
+Canceling a card will mean you have less credit available.
+Any outstanding balances are then taking up more of your available credit than before, which could negatively affect your credit score.
 You ideally want your credit utilization ratio to be 30 percent or lower.
 If canceling your card will put you above 30 percent, it might be smart to pay down other card balances first.

 How to calculate your credit utilization ratio